Hype-Labs/HypeChatDemo.ios/README.md

     // messages.
 Reloading is probably an overkill, but the point is to maintain focus on how
     // the framework works.
     [self.tableView reloadData];
 }

+- (void)hype:(HYP *)hype didFailSending:(HYPMessage *)message toInstance:(HYPInstance *)instance error:(NSError *)error
+{
+    // Sending messages can fail for a lot of reasons, such as the adapters
+    // (Bluetooth and Wi-Fi) being turned off by the user while the process
+    // of sending the data is still ongoing.
+The error parameter describes
+    // the cause for the failure.
+    NSLog(@"Failed to send message: %lu [%@]", (unsigned long)message.identifier, error.localizedDescription);
+}
 ```